 The deepest canyon east of the Mississippi, the Little River Canyon National Preserve gives you ample opportunity to view nature at its finest with incredible fall foliage views along the preserve’s Canyon Rim Drive.
 The roadway (which is actually Alabama State Road 176) hugs the canyon’s western rim, with numerous overlooks into the deep gorge framed with autumn colors.
 The drive begins (or ends, depending on traveling direction) at the Little River Canyon Center, where you can get a good view of the spectacular Little River Falls and its namesake river that formed the canyon.

-Heading south, you will make several stops at the Lynn, Hawks Glide, Canyon View, and Wolf Creek Overlooks, to name only a few.
+Heading south, you will make several stops with views at the Lynn, Hawks Glide, Canyon View, and Wolf Creek Overlooks, to name only a few.

 While you’re at the preserve, take the time to visit the Little River Canyon Center.
 It is a fascinating look into the wildlife and geology that makes the canyon so special.

 One of my personal favorites for leaf-peeping is DeSoto State Park in Fort Payne.
 The park has 30 miles of hiking trails that are mostly on the easy walking side (with the exception of the DeSoto Scout Trail) through the forest of poplars, maples, and hickories.
 But as the park’s staff is more than happy to remind you, there is more to autumn at DeSoto than just the change in leaf color.
 The trails are also lined with an amazing array of fall wildflowers and berries, including bright red meadow berry, winged sumac, and the thorny devil’s walking stick, to name only a few.